Configuration

 Components of ACH Configuration

-There are 5 primary components which define an ACH configuration:
+There are 7 primary components which define an ACH configuration:

 2. Webhook Endpoint: Receives decisioning requests during file processing, allowing custom business logic for transaction acceptance or rejection.
+It is optional and unused when auto-pending is enabled.

 3. ODFI Header Configuration: Company and bank information used when generating NACHA-formatted files for transmission.